himmAllRight/himmAllRight-source/content/post/vscode-remote.md

 With the remote plugin installed, we can now connect to a remote machine.
 I mostly do this using `ssh`.
 Make sure you first have ssh keys copied to the device you want to link to.
-Then, open the command pallet (`CMD/CTRL-Shift-P`), and search for the `Remote-SSH: Connect to Host...` command to run.
+Then, open the command pallet (`CMD/CTRL-Shift-P`), and search for the `Remote-SSH: Connect to Host...` command, and run it.

 This will prompt you for an ssh host to connect to.
 Just enter a `host` like you would when using `ssh`.
 For example, `ryan@example.com`.
-If it's the first time adding a host, the plugin will ask where to keep the config file for all the hosts.
+If it's the first time adding a host, the plugin will ask where it can save a config file for the hosts.
 I usually just select one of the defaults it offers me.

 <center>
 <a href="../../img/posts/remote-vscode/remote_window_status.png"><img alt="Remote Window connected status" src="../../img/posts/remote-vscode/remote_window_status.png" style="max-width: 100%;"/></a>